 For test results that are accurate, reliable, and able to meet and withstand judicial or scientific challenge, it is essential to adhere to specific standards and guidelines for sample collection, labeling, submission, chain of custody handling and shipment.
 In this section, we will help guide you through the process.

 Following proper procedures will help assure the integrity of the specimen, its safe and expedient delivery to the laboratory, and accurate processing once in the laboratory.
 Each test has specific requirements for specimen collection.
-You can find the appropriate collection instructions for your sample on either the Forensic or Perinatal Collection instruction page by using the tabs above.
+You can find the appropriate collection instructions above.

 How to prevent common errors: